Ocerious/steg-tools/Tools.md

 ## Foremost

 I found it useful while dealing with png images.
 Foremost is a programme that recovers files based on their headers, footers, and underlying data structures.
-It can be installed using `apt`, however the [source](https://github.com/korczis/foremost) is available on Github.
+It can be installed using `apt`, however the [source](https://github.com/korczis/foremost) is available on github.

 Useful commands:
 </br>